cfengine/together-javascript-action/README.md

           submodules: recursive
 ```

-For private repos you must checkout the action:
+For private repos you must checkout the action.

+NOTE: it is critical that you place the together action checkout FIRST in your steps.
+Otherwise that checkout will replace/overwrite previous checkouts and cause trouble.

 ```
     steps: